-We’re just past the Christmas holiday.
+As I write this post, we’re just past the Christmas holiday.
 On our family vacation, I saw the last Star Wars movie with my son.
 I said to him, “As I see it, the fatal flaw with pantheism is that evil is part of it.”
 I went on to say, “The dark side of the Force in Star Wars is part of it, not separate from it.
-Such a belief is similar to Hinduism and American New Age thought.”
+Such a belief is similar to Hinduism, American New Age, and Higher Consciousness thought.”

 Later, I repeated my concern to my granddaughter, who has watched all nine of the Star Wars movies without discerning what the Force is.
 She objected until her father, my son, backed me up.